cagov/data-infrastructure/docs/github/project-management.md

     6. Milestone: Most DIF projects have Milestones which map to our project timelines.
 There is a search function which can help identify the correct milestone for the work being done.
 The Project Manager can help if you are not sure of the correct milestone.
         1. Note: If a project repo does not have milestones created (for example the ODI data-infrastructure repo) then this can be left blank.
     7. Due Date: Assign a due date when the work needs to be completed by, if applicable.
 If there is no set due date this can be left blank.
-    8. Status:
-        1. New: Default for new issues.
-If discussion is needed to clarify details about the issue leave it as New until that discussion happens (so it appears in the “New Status” Project Board view).
-        2. Backlog: If work is not planned on this within the next 2-3 sprints, set the Status to Backlog (or Blocked if the work is blocked for any reason) and do not assign it to a sprint.
-        3. TODO: If the issue is assigned to a sprint but work has not started yet, set the status as TODO.
-        4. In Progress: Choose this status once work has started on the issue.
-        5. Needs Review: Indicates that review is needed from other team members.
-        6. Blocked: Choose this if work on the issue cannot move forward due to something outside of your team’s control, for example if waiting on another team to respond to a question.
-        7. Paused:
-        8. Done: Indicates the issue is completed.
-This status is set automatically when the issue is closed, you do not need to select it.
-            1. Note: The correct way to close an issue is to scroll to the bottom of the issue page and choose “Close Issue”.
+    8. Status: Assign a status on the current state of the issue.
+See below for Status defintions.
 4. Pull Requests: Add phrase “[Fixes/Closes/Resolves] #xx” to ensure the referenced issue gets closed when PR is merged
     1. Review “Open PRs” tab during stand up
 5. Make sure to fully close an issue when completed.

-#Appendix: Github Issue Sizing and Priority Definitions

-##Sizing

-Tiny
+## Size Definitions

+**Tiny**

 - Easy task, something that can be completed in about an hour May not require issue creation but could use as a reminder to complete the task later in the sprint (if something takes less than 30 minutes, no need for an issue).
 - Example: Sending a follow-up email

-Small
+**Small**

 - A task that can be completed in one day

-Medium
+**Medium**

 - A task that can be completed in about a week
 - More complex but still straightforward to complete

-Large
+**Large**

 - A task that can be completed in 2 or more weeks
 - Increased complexity, may require slower manual work or unknowns that require research and discovery

-X-Large
+**X-Large**

 - Tasks that may take a month or longer to complete
 - Consider breaking up into sub-tasks if appropriate, or create a meta-issue when there are dependencies
 - Example: Building a data model

-##Priority
-Urgent
+## Priority Definitions

+**Urgent**

 - Top priority / emergency
 - Putting everything else on backburner
 - Aiming for completion ASAP
 - Due Date assigned must be kept

-High
+**High**

 - Important, goal is to complete this sprint
 - Due Date should be kept as much as possible

-Medium
+**Medium**

 - Less important than High, aim to complete within 2-4 sprints
 - Due Date is a target but OK to push back

-Low
+**Low**

 - Work on as time allows, may leave in backlog
 - Due Date not required or kept as a reminder to check back and move out of backlog by a certain point in time

+## Status Definitions

+1. **New**: Default for new issues.
+If discussion is needed to clarify details about the issue leave it as New until that discussion happens (so it appears in the “New Status” Project Board view).
+2. **Backlog**: If work is not planned on this within the next 2-3 sprints, set the Status to Backlog (or Blocked if the work is blocked for any reason) and do not assign it to a sprint.
+3. **TODO**: If the issue is assigned to a sprint but work has not started yet, set the status as TODO.
+4. **In Progress**: Choose this status once work has started on the issue.
+5. **Needs Review**: Indicates that review is needed from other team members.
+6. **Blocked**: Choose this if work on the issue cannot move forward due to something outside of your team’s control, for example if waiting on another team to respond to a question.
+7. **Paused**:
+8. **Done**: Indicates the issue is completed.
+This status is set automatically when the issue is closed, you do not need to select it.
+    1. Note: The correct way to close an issue is to scroll to the bottom of the issue page and choose “Close Issue”.